wisec/z-babel/README.md

 ## License Notes

-The standalone distribution includes vendored Frotz/Jericho code.
+The distribution includes vendored Frotz/Jericho code.
 Check the licenses in `my_jericho/` before publishing or redistributing builds, and keep source availability obligations in mind for public releases.